 So let’s pause here.
 Max has been dead for about 48 hours.
 The trunk is stuffed with the cast of The Little Mermaid.

 HOW did Julie not smell this?
 Do years of life in Fishport deaden your sense of smell?

-Julie is horrified but still hasn’t learned that when you find a body, you should call the cops and not your stupid vapid friends.
-She runs to Helen’s place where she finds Helen as well as Barry.
+Julie is horrified!
+Yet she still hasn’t learned that when you find a body, you should call the cops.
+You should not call your stupid, vapid friends.
+And yet… She runs to Helen’s place where she finds Helen as well as Barry.
 Again: why invite Barry anywhere ever?

-Julie does the kinda ‘known’ scene from the trailer, spreading her hands and demanding of the sky “What are you waiting for huh?
+Julie does the ‘known’ scene from the film’s trailer, spreading her hands and demanding of the sky, “What are you waiting for huh?
 What are you waiting for!”

 And yes, Julie does this screaming in broad daylight on a suburban street.
-How did these kids every get away with anything?
+How did these kids ever get away with anything?